I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two

 Shocker right?
 I mean this one hurt.
 Unfortunately, removing the booze hasn’t magically healed my life and turned me into my perfect self.
 I think I can often get wrapped up in becoming the ‘finished’ version straight away.
 It’s a journey for a reason, trust the process and keep doing the work.

-What has worked for me so far, and the alcohol free advice I have to give:
+What has worked for me in my sobriety so far, and the alcohol free advice I have to give:

 1.Know your reasons.